toml-lang/toml-test/README.md

 `toml-test` is a higher-order program that tests other [TOML](https://github.com/mojombo/toml) parsers.
+The goal is to make it comprehensive.
 Tests are divided into two groups: invalid TOML data and valid TOML data.
 Parsers that reject invalid TOML data pass invalid TOML tests.
 Parsers that accept valid TOML data and output precisely what is expected pass valid tests.
 The output format is JSON, described below.